-As of March 2, 2012, there were approximately 56 holders of record of the common stock.
+As of March 1, 2013, there were approximately 57 holders of record of our common stock.
 This number does not include stockholders for whom shares are held in "nominee" or "street name."

 Distributions Declared

 We intend to make distributions on a quarterly basis to our stockholders of substantially all of our income.
 We may make deemed distributions of certain net capital gains to our stockholders.